 In order to search for photos and videos you want, convert to the thumbnail view.
 The thumbnail view displays multiple images at a time so that you can easily look through items you wish to find.
-You can also classify and display files by category, such as date, file type or location.
+You can also classify and display files by their type, day recorded, and week recorded.